-School Staff Have a Legal Duty to Act In a Similar Manner As a Careful or Prudent Parent By Properly Addressing a Bullying Situation.
+Teachers and Principals Have a Legal Duty to Address a Bullying Situation In the Same Manner As a Careful or Prudent Parent Would.

 Understanding the Legal Responsibility of Schools and Teachers to Adequately Address Bullying Situations

 Bullying comes in a variety of forms.
 Bullying can lead to depression, loss of esteem, and even to suicide, among victims.
 Accordingly, bullying involves very serious concerns that can cause a lifetime issues that warrant proper attention, and deservedly so.

 School boards may be liable for failure to properly address bullying concerns whereas a school board is required to provide care similar to that of a, "... the careful or prudent parent"; Myers v.
 Peel (County) Board of Education, 2 S.C.R.
 21 at page 31; Karam v.
 Ottawa-Carleton District School Board, O.J.
 No. 2966 at paragraph 37.
 Explicitly, it was said in Patrick v.
 St. Clair Catholic District School Board, 2013 ONSC 4025 at paragraph 200 that:

 "… boards of education and their staff owe a duty of care to students, both in the school and on the schoolyard during official school hours. … The standard of care is recognized to be that of a prudent and reasonable parent."

 As stated above, schools and staff are required to provide a standard of care towards students in a manner that is similar to that which would be provided by a prudent and reasonable parent.
 With this said, more was explained within the case of Lee v.
 Toronto District School Board, et al., 2013 ONSC 3085 whereas it was said: